sanskrit-iitm/sanskrit-iitm.github.io/_tabs/about.md

   # What Is This Website?

-  This is one of such efforts of the SaṃskṛtaSamiti - to pose simple problems every week inspired by "avadhāna" and solve them.
+  This is one of such efforts of the members of the SaṃskṛtaSamiti - to pose simple problems every week inspired by "avadhāna" and solve them.
 A list of these questions and answers is compiled in this blog.

 </details>